Info for Prospective Students

 Frequently Asked Questions

-The Admissions team and faculty program directors are working closely to continue thoughtful review of applications for the spring 2021 semester, including interviews which will be conducted via Zoom videoconferencing software.
+The Admissions team and faculty program directors are working closely to continue thoughtful review of applications for the upcoming semesters, including interviews which will be conducted via Zoom videoconferencing software.
 If you do not have access to a device which supports Zoom video conferencing, you will be welcomed to interview by phone, instead.
 The Admissions Office will continue to be available by email and phone with questions or concerns in scheduling.
 Please contact the Admissions Office with any questions or concerns regarding your application or interview format.

 Many colleges and universities have changed their grading policies, which we understand may affect prospective students’ cumulative GPAs.
 In accordance with the University’s position, we encourage applicants to include in their personal statements special circumstances as well as achievements that may not be apparent due to these modified grading policies.
 We will consider all of these factors as we evaluate applications.